melisgl/mgl-gpr/README.md

 generations or until the [`FITTEST`][9631] individual is good enough.

 <a id="x-28MGL-GPR-3AADVANCE-20GENERIC-FUNCTION-29"></a>

 - [generic-function] **ADVANCE** *EA*

     Create the next generation and place it in [`POPULATION`][1602] of `EA`.

 <a id="x-28MGL-GPR-3AFITTEST-20-28MGL-PAX-3AREADER-20MGL-GPR-3AEVOLUTIONARY-ALGORITHM-29-29"></a>

 - [reader] **FITTEST** *EVOLUTIONARY-ALGORITHM (= NIL)*

     The fittest individual ever to be seen and its fittness as a cons cell.

 <a id="x-28MGL-GPR-3AFITTEST-CHANGED-FN-20-28MGL-PAX-3AACCESSOR-20MGL-GPR-3AEVOLUTIONARY-ALGORITHM-29-29"></a>

 - [accessor] **FITTEST-CHANGED-FN** *EVOLUTIONARY-ALGORITHM (:FITTEST-CHANGED-FN = NIL)*

-    If non-NIL, a function that's called when [`FITTEST`][9631] is updated with three arguments: the [`EVOLUTIONARY-ALGORITHM`][f5ee] object, the fittest individual and its fitness.
+    If non-`NIL`, a function that's called when [`FITTEST`][9631] is updated with three arguments: the [`EVOLUTIONARY-ALGORITHM`][f5ee] object, the fittest individual and its fitness.
 Useful for tracking progress.

 <a id="x-28MGL-GPR-3A-40GPR-GP-20MGL-PAX-3ASECTION-29"></a>

 ## 5 Genetic Programming

 <a id="x-28MGL-GPR-3A-40GPR-GP-BACKGROUND-20MGL-PAX-3ASECTION-29"></a>

 ### 5.1 Background

 What is Genetic Programming?
 This is what Wikipedia has to say:

-    In artificial intelligence, genetic programming (GP) is an evolutionary algorithm-based methodology inspired by biological
+> In artificial intelligence, genetic programming (GP) is an
-    evolution to find computer programs that perform a user-defined task.
-Essentially GP is a set of instructions and a fitness function to measure how well a computer has performed a task.
-It is a specialization of genetic algorithms (GA) where each individual is a computer program.
-It is a machine learning technique used to optimize a population of computer programs according to a fitness landscape determined by a program's ability to perform a given computational task.
+> evolutionary algorithm-based methodology inspired by biological
+> evolution to find computer programs that perform a user-defined
+> task.
+Essentially GP is a set of instructions and a fitness
+> function to measure how well a computer has performed a task.
+It
+> is a specialization of genetic algorithms (GA) where each
+> individual is a computer program.
+It is a machine learning
+> technique used to optimize a population of computer programs
+> according to a fitness landscape determined by a program's ability
+> to perform a given computational task.

 Lisp has a long history of Genetic Programming because GP involves manipulation of expressions which is of course particularly easy with sexps.

 <a id="x-28MGL-GPR-3A-40GPR-GP-TUTORIAL-20MGL-PAX-3ASECTION-29"></a>

 ### 5.2 Tutorial

 GPR works with typed expressions.
 Mutation and crossover never